-During the first quarter of 2020, as the reality of the Covid-19 pandemic dawned on investors, outflows in the technology sector spiked significantly, compared to all other sectors.
+During the first quarter of 2020, as the reality of the Covid-19 pandemic dawned on investors, outflows in the technology sector spiked significantly, compared with all other sectors.

-The healthcare sector was the only industry to experience inflows, unsurprisingly, but the technology sector saw outflows of more than $25 billion – more than any other sector in the S&P500 – according to analysis of sector fund flows for the first quarter among Nasdaq IR Intelligence’s client base.
+The healthcare sector was the only industry to experience inflows, unsurprisingly, but the technology sector saw outflows of more than $25 bn – more than any other sector in the S&P 500 – according to analysis of sector fund flows for the first quarter among Nasdaq IR Intelligence’s client base.

-What’s more surprising is that investors were selling off large cap technology stocks.
-The value change across large cap technology stocks in the first quarter was $72.1 billion, according to analysis of Nasdaq’s client base.
-Small cap technology stocks also saw a significant decrease in value, of $235 million, while mid-caps actually saw an increase of $6.2 million.
+What’s more surprising is that investors were selling off large-cap technology stocks.
+The value change across large-cap technology stocks in the first quarter was $72.1 bn, according to analysis of Nasdaq’s client base.
+Small-cap technology stocks also saw a significant decrease in value, of $235 mn, while mid-caps actually saw an increase of $6.2 mn.

 ‘It’s evident that institutional investors had been a big source of supply across the first quarter, especially once the volatility started,’ says Lauren Elkin, senior technology analyst at Nasdaq IR Intelligence.
-‘It was clear that large cap technology stocks had been a target for selling.
+‘It was clear that large-cap technology stocks had been a target for selling.
 It speaks to the performance and profits being there.
-In this environment where there were significant losses across the board, Portfolio managers didn’t have many options for chasing gains.
-PMs may look to sell the names where profit already exists and then when they look to deploy capital again, they’ll move back in at a better valuation.’
+In this environment where there were significant losses across the board, portfolio managers didn’t have many options for chasing gains.
+They may look to sell the names where profit already exists and then when they look to deploy capital again, they’ll move back in at a better valuation.’

-Analysts examined the risk and reward profile of the technology sector, relative to the other ten sectors in the S&P 500, during the first quarter 2019 and 2020 to examine sell-off.
+Analysts examined the risk and reward profile of the technology sector, relative to the other 10 sectors in the S&P 500, during the first quarters of 2019 and 2020 to examine sell-off.
 During the first quarter of 2019, the technology sector offered the second-highest median daily return (second only to energy) while maintaining a competitive level of daily volatility of 1.93 percent.

 During the first quarter of 2020, the sector provided a negative median return of -0.04 percent, which was still the third-best median sector return.
 Volatility in the sector increased significantly, to 4.72 percent, causing a drop in the risk/reward profile that’s unparalleled across the other sectors in the S&P 500 during the same time.

 The technology sector’s weighting in the S&P 500 increased from 21 percent to 25 percent between Q1 2019 and Q1 2020.
-‘Since Information Technology represents such a large portion of the pie and offers such a relatively attractive return per level of risk, it is fair to assume that alpha generation is contingent on equal or greater exposure to the sector,’ Nasdaq’s analysts write.
+‘As information technology represents such a large portion of the pie and offers such a relatively attractive return per level of risk, it is fair to assume that alpha generation is contingent on equal or greater exposure to the sector,’ Nasdaq’s analysts write.